-A passphrase is longer than a password and has spaces in between words such as ‘An apple a day keeps the doctor away’
+A passphrase is longer than a password and may have spaces in between words such as ‘Panda orange Spain boat’.

 A passphrase can also have symbols, and doesn’t need to be proper sentence.
-The main difference is that a passphrase is much longer and has spaces in between words.
+The main difference is that a passphrase is much longer.

 So, why use a passphrase in place of a regular password?

 - Passphrases are easier to remember than random symbols and letters

 - Passwords can be easier to guess or crack by both human and robots

 - Passphrases are much harder to crack than passwords